Skip to the content.

 Summary

 As part of Operation Endgame, the biggest anti-botnet operation to date.
-The Dutch Police, in cooperation with policy units form Germany, France, Denmark, the United States and United Kingdom and suppor to Europol and Eurojust have infiltrated a number of botnets, including at least Smokeloader, IcedId, Pikabot, SystemBC and Bumblebee.
-During this infiltration they obtained data about the victims of these botnets.
+The Dutch Police, in cooperation with policy units from Germany, France, Denmark, the United States and the United Kingdom and with support to Europol and Eurojust, have infiltrated a number of botnets, including at least Smokeloader, IcedId, Pikabot, SystemBC and Bumblebee.
+During this infiltration, they obtained data about the victims of these botnets.

 This data has been shared with us and various other parties like Have I Been Pwned, Spamhaus, Project No More Leaks, Project Check je Hack, the (Dutch) NCSC, CSIRT-DSP, and Digital Trust Center.